 Another example is the fact that Christianity became the dominant international religion that it became.
 The Old Testament predicted that the Messiah would be the light to the gentiles, that God’s salvation might reach to the ends of the world (Isaiah 42:6; 49:6).
 Jesus Himself, during His ministry, said, “And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come,” (Mt 24:14).
 This entails that it is quite probable that, on the hypothesis that Jesus really is the Messiah, Christianity would bring people of all nations to a recognition of the God of Israel.
 However, this seems to be really quite improbable on the falsehood of that hypothesis.
 Until 313 A.D. (when the Edict of Milan, under the Emperor Constantine, guaranteed religious freedom and made Christianity legal), Christians endured intense persecution under multiple Roman Emperors.
 Under the circumstances, the odds of Christianity prevailing and becoming an international religion seemed vanishingly small, and yet it did.
 Again, then, we have a significantly top-heavy likelihood ratio where Christianity’s spread across the world is much, much more expected on the hypothesis of its truth than on its falsehood.
 I suggest that a Bayes Factor of 1000 is reasonable for this one.

-If my assigned estimated Bayes Factors for the above four examples are reasonable, then our cumulative Bayes Factor is already 100,000,000 (meaning, our evidence is 100 million times more likely if Jesus is the Messiah than if He isn’t).
+If my assigned estimated Bayes Factors for the above four examples are reasonable, then our cumulative Bayes Factor is already 20,000,000 (meaning, our evidence is 20 million times more likely if Jesus is the Messiah than if He isn’t).
 There is admittedly a certain degree of subjectivity involved in assigning those Bayes factors, but I have tried to be reasonable and conservative, and I am only attempting to show how the argument may be probabilistically modeled given certain sets of assumptions.
 Those were only four examples, and there are many more that I could provide.
 Cumulatively, I would argue, this sort of evidence leads one to think that God may plausibly have motivation for raising Jesus of Nazareth specifically from the dead as God’s vindication of Jesus’ claims, message, and teaching (certainly more so than if He were some obscure miscellaneous Joe Blow).
 This argument can be developed still further (for more examples, see my earlier article here).

 Another consideration here is that the Old Testament predicts that the Messiah would be raised from the dead (Isa 53:10), and Jesus Himself claimed numerous times that His resurrection from the dead would be God’s vindication of His radical Messianic claims.
 For example, there is strong historical support for the veracity of Jesus’ statement in John 2:19 that He would “Destroy this temple, and in three days I will raise it up” (speaking of His body), though again I will not get into the details of the supporting evidence here.
 Since that is itself a prediction that He would be raised from the dead, it may be taken as historical that Jesus really did predict ahead of time not only His impending violent death, but also His resurrection.
 This and other predictions of Jesus’ resurrection in the gospels can also be historically confirmed to be authentic, but we need not get into the details here.
 If Jesus really did predict ahead of time not only His impending violent death but also His resurrection from the dead, this also gives us reason to suspect that God may plausibly have motivation for raising Jesus of Nazareth specifically from the dead.